BrooksLabUCSC/flair/README.md

 ```sh
 python predictProductivity.py -i isoforms.psl|isoforms.bed -f annotation.gtf -g genome.fa --longestORF > productivity.bed
 ```
 Outputs a bed file with either the values `PRO` (productive), `PTC` (premature termination codon, i.e. unproductive), `NGO` (no start codon), or `NST` (has start codon but no stop codon) appended to the end of the isoform name.
-When isoforms are visualized in the UCSC genome browser or IGV, the isoforms will be colored accordingly and have thinner UTRs.
+When isoforms are visualized in the UCSC genome browser or IGV, the isoforms will be colored accordingly and have thinner exons for the UTRs.

 ### find_alt3prime_5prime_ss.py